-Pontefract Racecourse isn’t the best known of racecourses in the UK, but it’s technically solid and showcases some outstanding talent.
+Pontefract isn’t the best known of racecourses in the UK, but it’s technically solid and showcases some outstanding talent.

 Historical documents record racing taking place in the Pontefract area as early as 1648 – but not much later than this, the local Castle was seized by Oliver Cromwell’s forces.

 Unlike most courses in the UK, Pontefract Racecourse remained open during World War II and hosted several substitute races that were unable to be raced elsewhere.

-Pontefract Racecourse continued to go from strength to strength and in 1952 installed a photo finish, hitting headlines alongside its introduction of the first dope testing facility in the country.
+Pontefract continued to go from strength to strength and in 1952 installed a photo finish, hitting headlines alongside its introduction of the first dope testing facility in the country.

-It was a long-term tradition for the course to start its afternoon races at 14:25 (later than most other courses in the country) to allow for miners at the colliery adjacent to finish their morning shift; but this tradition ended in 2002 when the colliery closed its doors for the final time.
+It was a long-term tradition for the course to start its afternoon races at 14:25 (later than most other courses in the country) to allow for miners at the colliery adjacent to finish their morning shift, but this tradition ended in 2002 when the colliery closed its doors for the final time.

-Main Races and Events
+Main Races and Events at Pontefract Racecourse

 How To Get To Pontefract Racecourse

-Local Metroline buses run to a stop just outside the course.
-Rail connections can be made to one of Pontefract’s three local stations – Monkhill, Baghill and Tanshelf.
+- By train – rail connections can be made to one of Pontefract’s three local stations – Monkhill, Baghill and Tanshelf.
 A further few miles away is the station at Glasshoughton, next to the Xscape Yorkshire complex.
 All are easily accessible by taxi from the course and run across several different mainlines.